a-takk/restapi/README.md

 Finally, there is the deleteEmployee method which features the @DeleteMapping method, also contains the @PathVariable in the parameter with a variable of employeeID, we pass this through the parameters of the employeeService method so that it picks out the specific ID and then deletes it.

+I have also implemented some basic Security, and some basic JDBC code, the JDBC code selects the user_id, pw from the members table where the user_id equals whatever the user inputs in Postman, I also have a table for the roles as well as a query from the roles, where it will select user_id and roles from the roles table, if there is an Employee who is trying to delete a user, they will not be able to do it whereas if an admin was to delete the user, they will be able to.